 The program provides students with an opportunity to build powerful leadership skills that will revolutionize and strengthen their ability to interact creatively with others.
 Graduates of our Leadership program have built successful businesses, served in positions of political leadership, become community leaders and, most importantly, achieve personal happiness and success.

-Harcum Community Scholars are role models who demonstrate what success looks like to their friends and family and in their and communities.
+Harcum Community Scholars are role models who demonstrate what success looks like to their friends, family, and communities.

 The Program’s Unique Ingredients of Success